solana-labs/solana/book/src/fork-selection.md

 * A voter can eventually recover from voting on a fork that doesn't become the fork with the desired network finality.
-* If the voters share a common ancestor then they will converge to a fork containing that ancestor no matter how they are partitioned, although it may not be the latest possible ancestor at the start of the fork.
+* If the voters share a common ancestor then they will converge to a fork containing that ancestor no matter how they are partitioned.
+The converged ancestor may not be the latest possible ancestor at the start of the fork.
 * Rollback requires exponentially more time for older votes than for newer votes.
 * Voters have the freedom to set a minimum network confirmation threshold